These sweet Pina Colada Muffins are a refreshing treat. A light, satisfying dessert that will transport you to the beach with every bite!

 - ¼ cup pineapple

-- Preheat the oven to 350 °F. Prepare a muffin tin with muffin liners.
+- To Make the Muffins: Preheat the oven to 350 °F and prepare a muffin tin with liners.

-- In a bowl, combine egg whites, honey, and vanilla and whisk until eggs become fluffy.
+- In a bowl, whisk together the egg whites, honey, and vanilla until fluffy.

-- Fold in the almond meal, coconut flour, baking soda and shredded coconut into the wet ingredients.
+- Fold in the almond meal, coconut flour, baking soda, chopped pineapple, and shredded coconut in with the wet ingredients.

 - Divide the batter among 6 muffin cavities.

-- Bake at 350 °F for 22-25 minutes, until the tops of the muffins are set and lightly browned around the edges.
+- Bake for 25 minutes, or until the tops are set and golden brown around the edges.

-- While the muffins are baking, add the ingredients for the glaze to a blender and blend until the pineapple chunks are broken down.
-Freeze the glaze while the muffins finish baking.
+- To Make the Glaze: While the muffins are baking, add the glaze ingredients to a blender and pulse until the pineapple chunks break down.
+Set the glaze inside the freezer and let it cool until the muffins finish baking.

-- Remove the muffins from the oven.
-Cool in the pan 2-3 minutes before removing and placing on a baking rack to cool completely.
+- Remove the muffins from the oven and let them cool inside the pan for 3 minutes.
+Transfer them onto a baking rack and let them cool completely.

-- Remove the glaze from the freezer.
-Using a spatula, spread 1-2 T of the glaze on the top of each muffin.
-Sprinkle shredded coconut on top.
+- Remove the glaze from the freezer and use a spatula to spread about 2 tablespoons on top of each muffin.
+Sprinkle the shredded coconut on top.

-- Store muffins in the refrigerator in an airtight container up to one week.
+- Refrigerate leftovers in an airtight container for up to one week.

 (You’ll Also Love: Paleo Apple Cherry Muffins)